The good news is that insurance does cover treatment for addiction. Here’s how to make sense of your policy and treatment options

 Appeal, appeal, appeal.
 Complain, complain, complain.
 Some insurance companies will just deny a certain level of care as a standard practice.
-But if you appeal, there’s a 60% chance of them accepting that.”—Courtney Hunter, Shatterproof vice president, state policy
+But if you appeal, there’s a good chance of them accepting that.”—Courtney Hunter, Shatterproof vice president, state policy

 For starters, you can file an appeal with the insurance company based on the documentation you’ve assembled and case information from your treatment professionals.
 If the appeal falls short, you can turn to the state.
 Every state has an insurance commissioner.